adriandavidbrand/ngx-ez/projects/ez-state/README.md

 cache.deleted$ will emit false on calling delete and true as the delete observable emits

-cache.unsubscribe() unsubscribes all the observable subscriptions cache.unsubscribe(EzStoreCacheAction.load) unsubscribes the load observable subscriptions cache.unsubscribe(EzStoreCacheAction.save) unsubscribes the save observable subscriptions cache.unsubscribe(EzStoreCacheAction.update) unsubscribes the update observable subscriptions cache.unsubscribe(EzStoreCacheAction.delete) unsubscribes the delete observable subscriptions
+cache.unsubscribe() unsubscribes all the observable subscriptions cache.unsubscribe(EzStateAction.load) unsubscribes the load observable subscriptions cache.unsubscribe(EzStateAction.save) unsubscribes the save observable subscriptions cache.unsubscribe(EzStateAction.update) unsubscribes the update observable subscriptions cache.unsubscribe(EzStateAction.delete) unsubscribes the delete observable subscriptions

 cache.complete() unscubscribes all subscriptions and completes all observables